abstract background image

 (10+ years)

 Focus on growth.
-Time allows for more stock exposure, risk-taking, and compounding.
+Time allows for more stock exposure, risk-taking, and compounding returns.
 Suited for retirement and wealth building.

 How Time Horizon Shapes Your Portfolio